axilmar/parserlib/README.txt

 ParserLib is a c++ recursive-descent PEG parser.

 It can handle left recursion, as shown in the example below.
+For a full explanation of how this works, see the file LEFT_RECURSION.txt.

 Version
 -------